The Future of Liberty

 Mitch Daniels (14:11):

 Well, we might hope so.
-The parties have typically been, not without principle, but they have been flexible exists.
-They have existed to win elections and therefore have been.
+The parties have typically been, not without principle, but they have been flexible.
+They have existed to win elections, and therefore have been—

 George F. Will (14:20):

-You and I are old enough to remember when the political scientists in the 1950s said, wouldn't it be wonderful if we sorted our parties out on ideological grounds and we'd have coherent politics, a liberal party and a conservative party?
-Well, we've done it and is everyone happy?
+You and I are old enough to remember when the political scientists in the 1950s said, “Wouldn’t it be wonderful if we sorted our parties out on ideological grounds and we’d have coherent politics, a liberal party and a conservative party?”
+Well, we’ve done it, and is everyone happy?
 Not exactly.
 When I went to work on the Senate staff in 1970, Democrats controlled everything.
-There was McClellan of Arkansas on the Labor Committee, John Stennis from Mississippi on Armed Services, James Easton from Mississippi on the Judiciary Committee, Richard Russell from Winder, Georgia on Armed Services.
-Sam Irvin on judiciary was all southern conservatives.
-Frankly segregationists, almost all of them, but because there was diversity, you had a functioning system.
-Now that you have ideological clarity, you also have perennial animosities as far as I can tell.
+There was McClellan of Arkansas on the Labor Committee; John Stennis from Mississippi on Armed Services; James Eastland from Mississippi on the Judiciary Committee; Richard Russell from Winder, Georgia, on Armed Services.
+Sam Ervin on Judiciary, it was all Southern conservatives, frankly, segregationists, almost all of them.
+But because there was diversity, you had a functioning system.
+Now that you have ideological clarity, you also have perennial animosities, as far as I can tell.

 Mitch Daniels (15:30):

-Your former columnist colleague friend of mine, the late Mark Shields had a formulation about the parties, about losing parties and how they eventually adapt and I think the cycle as he saw it was blame the candidate, blame the message, blame the people and find anybody and the out party these days seems to me we have a president with last I looked low and declining approval ratings has an opening, but they are they too trapped by their ideology as to seize it?
+Your former columnist colleague, friend of mine, the late Mark Shields, had a formulation about the parties, about losing parties and how they eventually adapt.
+And I think the cycle, as he saw it, was: blame the candidate, blame the message, blame the people, and find anybody.
+We have a president with, last I looked, low and declining approval ratings.
+It has an opening, but are they too trapped by their ideology to seize it?

 George F. Will (16:06):

-I don't know.
-The president's approval rating right now, his net approval rating is approximately where Biden's was after the debate that knocked him out of the race, so again, markets work, political markets work and eventually this political market will work.
+I don’t know.
+The president’s approval rating right now, his net approval rating, is approximately where Biden’s was after the debate that knocked him out of the race.
+So, again, markets work, political markets work, and eventually this political market will work.
 There is such a thing in politics as a creative loser.
-You're sitting today Mitch with one of the surviving of the 27 million voters for Barry Goldwater cast, my first presidential vote for Goldwater, I'd been in 1962.
-I graduated from college where I'd been a sort of normal Kennedy Democrat, went to Britain, saw a great nation being suffocated by socialism and collectivism, went to Berlin, saw the Berlin Wall, came back and voted for Barry.
-Now at that point conservatism was considered naughty but not serious that it was kind of bad manners but something you'd tolerate.
-Well, Goldwater lost, but if Goldwater hadn't lost and changed the Republican party into more conservative direction, I wouldn't have been able to say as I have many times that Goldwater didn't lose.
-It just took 16 years to count the votes and so there's such a thing as a creative loser, you could make the case that McGovern was a creative loser that he, in turn, he really changed the axis of the Democratic party.
+You’re sitting today, Mitch, with one of the surviving members of the 27 million voters for Barry Goldwater.
+I cast my first presidential vote for Goldwater.
+In 1962, I graduated from college, where I’d been a sort of normal a Kennedy Democrat, then went to Britain, saw a great nation being suffocated by socialism and collectivism, went to Berlin, saw the Berlin Wall, and came back and voted for Barry.
+Now, at that point, conservatism was considered naughty but not serious, like it was kind of bad manners but something you’d tolerate.
+Well, Goldwater lost, but if Goldwater hadn’t lost and thus changed the Republican Party into a more conservative direction, I wouldn’t have been able to say, as I have many times, that Goldwater didn’t lose; it just took 16 years to count the votes.
+And so there’s such a thing as a creative loser, you could make the case that McGovern was a creative loser; he, in turn, really changed the axis of the Democratic Party.

 Mitch Daniels (17:37):

-Let me ask you about what I take to be a new series of theories that suggests that the environment in which we operate is fundamentally different.
-Now there's a book by a guy named Gurri.
-You've read everything so you will be familiar who believes that not just here but in other societies as well, elites of all kinds of lost their grip over information and therefore their credibility and he makes the case that it will be hard if not impossible for anyone to assemble a majority and society as deeply cynical, skeptical as the ones we've this phenomenon has created.
+Let me ask you about what I take to be a new series of theories that suggests that the environment in which we operate is fundamentally different now.
+There’s a book by a guy named Gurri, you’ve read everything, so you will be familiar, who believes that, not just here but in other societies as well, elites of all kinds have lost their grip over information and therefore their credibility.
+And he makes the case that it will be hard, if not impossible, for anyone to assemble a majority in a society as deeply cynical and skeptical as the one this phenomenon has created.

 George F. Will (18:25):

 I have read Gurri, and it is the case.
 Half the story is that the elites have lost control of information.
-The other half of the story is that people have lost their belief in information that there's no such thing as information.
-They're simply partisan ammunition to be seized upon and wielded and that's the dangerous thing.
-It's kind of postmodernism has leaked out of the literature departments of our universities into a kind of pandemic of epistemological nihilism.
+The other half of the story is that people have lost their belief in information, that there’s no such thing as information; there is simply partisan ammunition to be seized upon and wielded.
+And that’s the dangerous thing.
+A kind of postmodernism has leaked out of the literature departments of our universities into a kind of pandemic of epistemological nihilism.

 Mitch Daniels (18:57):